User37som/libbitcoin/How-To.md

     version 1
 }
 ```
-Notice that the signature script has been applied to `transaction.inputs[0].script` and that `transaction.hash` has been modified.
+Notice that the signature script has been applied to `transaction.inputs[0].script` and that `transaction.hash` has been updated.

 Validate the signature of the transaction's first input, using the public key, previous output script, signature and transaction.
 ```sh